joshbrooks/cookiecutter-vue-django/README.rst

 * Increased development speed: Reduce time spent fighting the framework by using Django and Vue where each excels
 * Increased performance: Leverage Django's powerful caching backend to deliver content-rich pages quickly with little or no Javascript, while deferring complex and interactive Vue functionality until after page load

+Note: For informationa about integration with Vue 3, see https://github.com/ilikerobots/cookiecutter-vue-django/issues/13#issuecomment-791915473

 Features
 ---------